CenterForTheBuiltEnvironment/pythermalcomfort/CONTRIBUTING.rst

 pythermalcomfort can always use more documentation: docs, docstrings, examples, and tutorials are all valuable.
 Hence, if you find something missing or unclear, please consider contributing an improvement!
-The documentation is built using ¨Sphinx and reStructuredText, all the files are located in the `docs/` folder.
+The documentation is built using Sphinx and reStructuredText, all the files are located in the `docs/` folder.

 Features, Feedback, and Discussions